VMware Cloud Facility (VCF) Operations 8.18 Sizing Guidelines

 The cluster will perform better if the nodes stay within a single socket (don't cross NUMA boundaries).

-Example: Reclaim up to 4 vCPUs from the Large and Extra Large node VMs if the cluster is not running at the upper limits, and the CPU usage in node VMs is less than 60%.
+Example: Reclaim up to 4 vCPUs from the Large and Extra Large node VMs if the cluster is not at its upper limits and CPU usage in the node VMs is less than 60%.

 Collectors

-The collection process on a node will support adapter instances where the total number of objects is not more than 700, 10,000, 30,000 44,000 and 100,000 on extra small, small, medium, large, and extra large multi-node VMware Aria Operations clusters respectively.
+The collection process on a node supports adapter instances with up to 700, 10,000, 30,000, 44,000, and 100,000 objects on extra small, small, medium, large, and extra large multi-node VMware Aria Operations clusters, respectively.
 For example, a 2-node system of small nodes will support a total of 20,000 objects.
-However, if an adapter instance needs to collect 15,000 objects, a collector that runs on a small node cannot support that as a small node can only handle 10,00 objects.
-In this situation, you can add a large cloud proxy and pin the adapter instance to the cloud proxy or scale up by using a configuration that supports more objects.
+However, if an adapter instance needs to collect 15,000 objects, a collector running on a small node cannot support it, as a small node can only handle 10,000 objects.
+In this situation, you can add a large cloud proxy and pin the adapter instance to it, or scale up using a configuration that supports more objects.

 Cloud Proxy

-• CPU and Memory configurations can both be doubled to achieve higher collecting objects and metrics.
+• CPU and Memory configurations can both be doubled to achieve a higher collection of objects and metrics.

-• A vCenter may exceed the supported objects/metrics which are supported by Cloud Proxies, thus the CPU/Memory configuration can be doubled to cover the demand.
+• A vCenter may exceed the supported objects/metrics that are supported by Cloud Proxies; thus, the CPU/Memory configuration can be doubled to meet demand.

-• Example: 100 Linux Virtual Machines which have Apache Tomcat configured on them will each bring 10 additional objects adding 1000 objects to the overall count alongside the vCenter objects.
+• Example: 100 Linux Virtual Machines with Apache Tomcat configured will each add 10 additional objects, bringing the overall count to 1000, including the vCenter objects.

 Attachments